-- 30. Work in open water is to be kept at a minimum and only when necessary.
+- 31. Work in open water is to be kept at a minimum and only when necessary.
 Equipment shall work from an upland site to minimize disturbance of waters of the state.
-If this is not practicable, appropriate measures must be taken to ensure disturbance to the waters of the state is minimized. - 31.
-Construction affecting the bed or banks shall take place only during periods of low flow. - 32.
+If this is not practicable, appropriate measures must be taken to ensure disturbance to the waters of the state is minimized. - 32.
+Construction affecting the bed or banks shall take place only during periods of low flow. - 33.
 Fording of the channel is not permitted.
 Temporary bridges or other structures shall be built if crossings are necessary. - a.
 Temporary crossings must be perpendicular to channels and located in areas with the least impact.
 The temporary crossings must be supplemented with clean gravel or treated with other mitigation methods at least as effective in reducing impacts.
-Temporary crossings must be removed as soon as possible after the project is completed or the crossing is no longer needed. - 33.
-Heavy equipment working in wetlands shall be placed on mats or suitably designed pads to prevent damage to the wetlands. - 34.
-Activities in spawning areas must be avoided to the maximum extent practicable. - 35.
+Temporary crossings must be removed as soon as possible after the project is completed or the crossing is no longer needed. - 34.
+Heavy equipment working in wetlands shall be placed on mats or suitably designed pads to prevent damage to the wetlands. - 35.
 Work in waters of the state shall be restricted to areas specified in the application. - 36.
-Stranded fish found in dewatered segments should be moved to a location (preferably downstream) with water. - 37.
+Measures shall be taken to prevent wet concrete from entering into waters of the state when placed in forms and/or from truck washing. - 37.
 To minimize sediment transport, stream channel or stream bank stabilization must be completed prior to returning water to a dewatered segment.